 Developing Equanimity toward Ourselves

 The first step in the process is to develop equanimity toward ourselves.
 There are many different types of equanimity.
 The type we are dealing with here is the state of mind that is provisionally free of repulsion, attraction, and neglect.
 Neglecting or ignoring ourselves is traditionally referred to as “naivety.”
-When we don’t really take different aspect of ourselves or our needs or our feelings seriously, we’re naive about ourselves.
+When we don’t really take different aspects of ourselves or our needs or our feelings seriously, we’re naive about ourselves.
 What we want to do here is to clear away – at least on an initial level (we’re not going to get rid of them completely) – the gross level of these three types of disturbing attitudes we might have toward ourselves.
 Once our minds are more even, we become more open and can develop a more positive feeling toward ourselves.

 Here we shall develop this kind of equanimity in three large steps, with each step having several parts.
 We try to develop equanimity about: